joelsite/joelsite.github.io/_includes/footer.md

-Copyright &copy; 2016 A Divine Service Company Ltd. Design by <a href="http://www.joelkalete.com/">Joel Kalete</a>
+Copyright &copy; 2016 A Divine Service Design by <a href="http://www.joelkalete.com/">Joel Kalete</a>